Sarach-git/dentist_assistant/README.md

-# RAG Dentistry Customer Support Telegram Chatbot : Llama2, Langchain, Pinecone
+# Multi Document RAG Customer Support Telegram Chatbot : OpenAI, Langchain, Pinecone

-A Customer Support chatbot built using FastAPI, Llama2, Langchain, and Pinecone.
+A Customer Support chatbot for dentistry built using FastAPI, Llama2, Langchain, and Pinecone.
 The chatbot utilizes generative AI for providing medical-related assistance and responses.
 It's designed to offer interactive and intelligent support for users seeking Dental-related information.

 ## Technology Stack Overview